Amzani/apidesk-sdk-test-def/docs/sdks/activities/README.md

 ## get

 The 'activitiesOne' operation allows developers to fetch detailed information about a specific CRM activity using its unique ID.
-This operation is essential for accessing individual activity records within a CRM system, enabling users to view or process specific activity data as needed.

-Key Parameters:
-- **id** (path): The unique identifier of the activity record to retrieve.
-This parameter is mandatory.
-- **x-apideck-consumer-id** (header): Required to specify the consumer ID for data retrieval.
-- **x-apideck-app-id** (header): The ID of the Unify application making the request, also required.
-- **x-apideck-service-id** (header): Optional parameter to specify the service ID when multiple integrations are active.
-- **raw** (query): Optional parameter to include the raw response, useful for debugging.
-- **fields** (query): Allows specifying which fields to include in the response, using a comma-separated string for selective data retrieval.

-Response Behavior: The operation returns a JSON object representing the CRM activity, including all requested fields.
-This enables developers to integrate or display specific activity details within their applications efficiently.
+This GET request requires the 'id' parameter in the path to identify the activity record.
+Additionally, headers such as 'x-apideck-consumer-id' and 'x-apideck-app-id' are mandatory for authentication and routing purposes.
+Optionally, the 'x-apideck-service-id' header can be used to specify a service integration if multiple are active.
+Query parameters like 'raw' and 'fields' enable developers to customize the response, either by receiving raw data for debugging or by selecting specific fields to optimize performance.
+The response is typically a JSON object containing the activity details, ensuring developers have the necessary information for further processing or display.

 ### Example Usage